Most women crave to be in romantic relationships that fulfill their needs, but sometimes they find themselves with bad partners who mistreat them.

 Don’t make the mistake of being so nice and respectful in a relationship that you neglect to establish good boundaries.

-Couples in healthy relationships have solid boundaries that they both respect.
+Couples in healthy relationships have solid boundaries that they both respect and that’s part of what makes their love strong.

-If you refuse to set some ground rules because you love a man, you’re automatically giving him permission to take you for granted.
+If you refuse to set some ground rules because you love a man, you’re automatically giving him permission to disrespect you and take you for granted.

 4. Refusing to say what you really want in a relationship